Decor Ideas

 Frequently Asked Questions

-It usually looks calm, layered, warm, and breathable, with softer color, natural texture, better spacing, and decor that feels edited instead of crowded.
+It looks calm, layered, warm, and breathable, with softer color, natural texture, clear spacing, healthy plants, and decor that feels edited instead of crowded.

 How do I use feng shui inspiration without copying a room exactly?